ibm-cloud-docs/assistant/dialog-responses-json.md

 {: #dialog-responses-json-generic}

 The generic JSON format for responses is used to specify responses that are intended for any integration or custom client.
 This format can accommodate various response types that are supported by multiple integrations, and can also be implemented by a custom client application.
 (This is the format that is used by default for dialog responses defined using the {{site.data.keyword.conversationshort}} tool.)

+You can also specify responses using the native format used by the target channel.
+For more information, see [Native JSON format](#dialog-responses-json-native).
+{: note}

 For information about how to open the JSON editor for a dialog node response from the tool, see [Context variables in the JSON editor](/docs/assistant?topic=assistant-dialog-runtime-context#dialog-runtime-context-var-json).